Critique Group Guidelines and Critique Criteria

 The best outcomes emerge when members feel completely free to give their honest reactions, and writers feel completely free to flush the feedback down the toilet if it doesn’t work for them.

-The below guideline recommendations may sound strict but groups have gone awry without vigilance and it’s not a pretty thing.
-At its best, folks adore their critique group members and wonder how they could survive their writing journeys without them!
+The below guideline recommendations may sound strict, but groups have gone awry without vigilance.
+At its best, people adore their critique group members and wonder how they could survive their writing journeys without them!

 If you don’t want public comment on a piece of work, do not bring it to critique group:

 The critique process assumes the work will be read by others and will need to be as powerful and clear as possible.
-Some writing we do only for ourselves and we don’t care what others think; diaries, journaling, deep personal work, etc. If you don’t want honest comment, do not bring it to group.
+Some writing we do only for ourselves, and we don’t care what others think; diaries, journaling, deeply personal work, etc. If you don’t want an honest comment, do not bring it to the group.

-Critique group is no place for insults or disrespect.
-Be vigilant about behaving in a respectful manner even if you abhor the work, despise the author, or are offended by the feedback.
+A critique group is no place for insults or disrespect.
+Be vigilant about behaving in a respectful manner even if you abhor the work, dislike the author, or are offended by the feedback.
 Be considerate and professional at all times.
 Don’t confuse respect with traditional ‘politeness.’
 In Critique Group Etiquette, giving positive feedback just to be ‘polite,’ does not serve the work or the author.
-Be genuine with sensitivity.

-Avoid the temptation to impose your writing style, morals or values onto others.
-The goal of the critique is to help the author be the best that he/she can be using their own unique style, drawing from their own very personal ethics and life experience.
+Do not try to impose your writing style, morals or values onto others.
+The goal of the critique is to help the author be the best that he/she can be using their unique style, drawing from their personal ethics and life experience.

 Unless otherwise agreed upon by group members, bring the work in the best shape possible.
-Avoid placing undue burden on your members to correct obvious problems.
-We all climb the hills of our own learning curves - mistakes and genuine limitations of skill are acceptable; sloppy and lazy are not.
+Avoid placing an undue burden on your members to correct obvious problems.
+We all climb the hills of our learning curves - mistakes, and genuine limitations of skill are acceptable.
 This includes incorporating lessons learned from previous sessions.
-It is exasperating listening to yet another chapter where Suzy mixes her present and past tenses when she herself has agreed that it doesn’t work, but can’t be bothered to fix them.
+It is exasperating listening to yet another chapter where Suzy mixes her present and past tenses when she has agreed that it doesn’t work, but can’t be bothered to fix them.
 Avoid, ‘Oh, my critique group will find those for me.’
 Do the work required.

 If there are irreconcilable differences or factions in the group that make the experience untenable or detract from the group’s ability to provide helpful feedback, it may be advisable to split into separate groups to maximize harmony and effectiveness.

-You are not present to show how brilliant you are or how stupid others are.
-It is not about you.
-It is all about the work, and making it the best it can be, for ALL members.
-It is also about supporting ALL members to enhance their skills.
-You are not present to dominate any conversations or impose your will over others.
+It is all about the work, and making it the best it can be, for all members.
+It is also about supporting all members to enhance their skills.
+You are not present to dominate any conversations or impose your will on others.
 No need to ‘defend’ your work.
 If you cannot leave your ego at the door, give your group members the greatest gift of all, and gracefully… quit the group.

 Critique Group Etiquette Reminder

-Most of us are not rude or inconsiderate in our social interactions, Critique Group Etiquette is much like the manners and consideration we would afford in any other social relationship.
-It is so very important to honor those standards.
+Most of us are not rude or inconsiderate in our social interactions; Critique Group Etiquette is much like the manners and consideration we would afford in any other social relationship.
+It is so crucial to team harmony to honor those standards.

-Your host and your members have essentially, blocked out at least an entire ½ day to the meeting.
-They can’t meet any of their own obligations because they have committed to this group.
-If you are cavalier in your attendance it affects the lives of all members.
+Your host and your members have mostly, blocked out, at least, an entire ½ day to the meeting.
+They can’t meet any of their obligations because they have committed to this group.
+If you are cavalier in your attendance, it affects the lives of all members.
 Everyone has cleared their calendars and your host has likely cleaned house and prepared snacks and drinks.
 If you cannot attend, call the host as far in advance as possible.
-If the meeting has to be cancelled due to non-attendance, with enough notice, perhaps the host has a chance to plan a normal day.

 Your members rely on your feedback.
-If you are late to the meeting, you deprive the reader of important input to their work.
-They may not get a 2nd chance for that input.
+If you are late to the meeting, you deprive the reader of significant input to their work.
+They may not get a 2nd chance for that contribution.
 And, if you are late, you interrupt a meeting already in progress.
 You get the benefit of all others critiquing your work, but you did not repay the favor.

-Page limits are generally a good idea if you need to guarantee time for each of your group members.
+Page limits are a good idea if you need to guarantee time for each of your group members.
 It’s beyond annoying for someone to read through multiple chapters when you’ve agreed to a shorter limit.
-And, extremely awkward to interrupt them and say… enough please.
+And, incredibly awkward to interrupt them and say… enough, please.